Xi Jinping says China is on the right side of history - ExBulletin

 Meanwhile, the economy is struggling to emerge from the doldrums, spurring rising unemployment, while ties with the United States and other major nations are at historic lows.

-Aside from their uncertainty, residents in Beijing and other cities have resumed work, shopping areas and restaurants as consumers prepare for January’s Lunar New Year holiday, the most important on the Chinese calendar.
+Aside from their uncertainty, residents in Beijing and other cities have returned to work, shopping areas and restaurants as consumers prepare for January’s Lunar New Year holiday, the most important on the Chinese calendar.

 Xi, who also heads the armed forces, was given a third five-year term in October as head of the Communist Party, which has nearly 97 million members.